ali322/frontend-boilerplate/README.md

 ===

 1. run `npm run release`
-2. check your all the pages and related css,jss in the "dist" directory
+2. check your all the pages and related css,jss,assets in the "dist" directory

 Directory Structure
 ===